Inspired by Play: The History of Artificial Grass

 The 1950s: Leveling the Playing Field

-In the mid-1930s, Henry and Edsel Ford established The Ford Foundation with the mission to advance human welfare with scientific, academic, and charitable contributions.
-In the 1950s, The Ford Foundation conducted a study on youth fitness, and found notable differences in the physicality of rural and urban youth—rural youth were in much better physical shape.
+In the mid-1930s, Henry and Edsel Ford established The Ford Foundation.
+The mission to advance human welfare with scientific, academic, and charitable contributions.
+In the 1950s, The Ford Foundation conducted a study on youth fitness, and found notable differences in the physicality of rural and urban youth.
+Rural youth were in much better physical shape.
 And through the study, it was determined that the reasoning for this advantage was the difference in their playing surfaces.

 Urban youth had the disadvantage of hard surfaces—asphalt, concrete, and flooring with little give.
 But around the same time, The Chemstrand Company, a subsidiary of Monsanto, was working to develop synthetic fiber carpeting.
 The two ideas naturally merged—Monsanto Industries, the Ford Foundation, and Chemstrand interlinked to create a synthetic fiber “carpet” that would serve as the perfect playing surface for indoor use.